mlacombre/4A_SQR_Cloud-Computing/README.md

 # FLIPPER

-a copy of twitter but with a dolphin this time
+a copy of twitter but with a pink dolphin this time

 ## Authors